Pope says church was late fighting abuse, promises ‘zero tolerance’

 The Catholic Church has been “late” in facing and, therefore, properly addressing the sin of sexual abuse by its members, the pope said, and the commission, which he established in 2014, has had to “swim against the tide” because of a lack of awareness or understanding of the seriousness of the problem.

-“When consciousness comes late, the means for resolving the problem comes late,” he said.
+“When consciousness comes late, the means for resolving the problem come late,” he said.
 “I am aware of this difficulty.
 But it is the reality: We have arrived late.”

 “Perhaps,” he said, “the old practice of moving people” from one place to another and not fully facing the problem “lulled consciences to sleep.”